Geeksltd/MSharp.Docs/Basics/VSIX.md

 ### Technical Tip 2

-(**Troubleshooting**) If you can't see the peeker panel after a while, or you get a "No Result or "We did not find any result." message,  MSharp.exe might have returned an error and intellisense temporary file has not been generated correctly in \_M#\_TEMP.
+(**Troubleshooting**) If you can't see the peeker panel after a while, or you get a "No Result or "We did not find any result." message,  MSharp.exe might have returned an error and the intellisense temporary file has not been generated correctly in \_M#\_TEMP.
 In this case check the following :

 - Make sure the solution is fully compiled without any errors.
 - Make sure #UI.dll, #Model.dll, MSharp.exe and MSharp.DLS.exe exist in the "[Solution Path]\M#\Lib\".